How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 Understanding these nuances can significantly improve your student recruitment strategy, strengthen partnerships, and accelerate results when recruiting students globally.

-Drawing on BONARD Education’s 20+ years of global fieldwork - and cooperation with 11,000+ vetted agents across 100+ source markets - this guide outlines how to engage with agents in the world’s major regions.
+Drawing on BONARD Education’s 20+ years of global fieldwork - and cooperation with 11,000+ agents across 100+ source markets - this guide outlines several tips on how to engage with agents in the world’s major regions.

 If you are short on time: